-4.2 Provision of water supply services and sanitation services
+4.2.
+Provision of water supply services and sanitation services

 The Act does not define "provides water supply services and sanitation services" referred to in the opening sentence of the definition of "water services provider".
-The words should therefore be interpreted according to its ordinary meaning as applied to the subject matter with regard to which it is used.
+The words should therefore be interpreted according to their ordinary meaning as applied to the subject matter with regard to which they are used.14